gerson-a/TechDeals-eCommerce-Analysis/README.md

 # Operational Efficiency

-* TechDeals has been very consistent in its shipping times, regardless of region.
-From time of purchase to delivery, shipping has taken around **7.5 days from 2020-2022,** with orders in 2019 only taking slightly longer to deliver at an average of 7.7 days.
+* TechDeals has been consistent in its shipping times, regardless of region.
+From time of purchase to delivery, shipping has taken around **7.5 days from 2020-2022,** with orders in 2019 only taking slightly longer to deliver at **an average of 7.7 days**.

 * APAC and EMEA did see slower shipping in 2019, with both averaging **slightly over 8 days to deliver**, but those times have since dropped to levels similar to the other regions.